Amardeep Singh: Biography

 In 2020, he published two documentary films; Peering Warrior and Peering Soul based on his experiences in Pakistan.

-In 2019, he started working on Allegory: A Tapestry of Guru Nanak's Travels, which is a 24 episode docuseries filmed across 9 different countries and 150 multi-faith sites.
-The English, Gurmukhi (Punjabi) and Shahmukhi (Punjabi) versions are available on TheGuruNanak.com.
-Hindi and Urdu versions of the docuseries are expected to be published in the coming years with the help of crowdfunding.
+In 2019, he started working on ALLEGORY: A Tapestry of Guru Nanak's Travels, which is a 24 episode docuseries filmed across 9 different countries and 150 multi-faith sites.
+The English, Gurmukhi (Punjabi), Hindi, Urdu and Shahmukhi (Punjabi) versions are available on TheGuruNanak.com.

+He is currently leading the Oneness In Diversity project, a multilingual audio-visual educational resource in English, Hindi & Punjabi.
+It introduces the life narratives and spiritual messages of the saints, whose messages of universal harmony are enshrined in the ‘Guru Granth Sahib’.